 We use Python to analyze datasets and draw conclusions from them, to visualize our results, and for machine learning to train a program with data.

 Front-end web development is the craft of creating websites.
 Everything you see on a website is front-end.
 What is going on in the back is called back-end.

-Software Development with Java is a very diverse field of technology.
+Java is a diverse programming language.
 You can, for example, create mobile apps for Android, communicate with a database with Spring Boot, or create classic cross-platform applications.

-We use the programming language Java to learn the basics about how programming works and object-orientated programming.
+We use the programming language Java to learn the basics of how programming works and object-orientated programming.